Schedule a ZOOM or PHONE call with the director

 Kabeyun uses CampMinder's online system for parents to fill out and submit camper forms, as well as for processing tuition payments.
 If you've already enrolled your son using the online system, then you already have a CampInTouch account, and simply need to sign in to access all of the necessary paperwork we need to be ready for opening day.

-To get to your CampInTouch account, follow the link in the upper-right corner of any page on our website.
+To get to your CampInTouch account, follow the link at the top of every page on our website, or click here.

 If an inhaler or epi-pen is prescribed, it must be listed in the medications section that follows and two must be brought to camp.
 One will be kept by the nurse in the camp infirmary, the other by the boy for whom it is prescribed.
 However, a camper may only be in possession of his own inhaler, or epi-pen if written verification of his knowledge of safe use is provided on the physician’s health exam.